True Lies: Censorship

-On October 1, 1994, True Lies was recalled from Indonesian movie theaters due to the film spawning controversy that focused on Muslim leaders insulting Islam and portraying themselves as religious extremists.
+On October 1, 1994, True Lies was banned from Indonesian movie theaters due to the film spawning controversy that focused on Muslim leaders insulting Islam and portraying themselves as religious extremists.
 According to the Council of Muslim Scholars, it led people to hate Arab terrorists defending the interests of some Islamic nations, but justified American terrorism.
 Earlier that year, officials had already banned Schindler's List from the country because it contained too much violence and nudity.

+Plagiarism lawsuit

+True Lies and its source material La Totale! were the subject of a 2000 plagiarism lawsuit launched by French screenwriter Lucien Lambert.
+Lambert sued Cameron and La Totale! writer-director Claude Zidi, claiming the latter had knowingly plagiarized from his unproduced 1981 screenplay called Émilie, about a con artist who poses as a spy in order to seduce a woman.

+In 2001, the court ruled against Lambert, which he appealed.
+In June 2004, the Court of Appeal of Paris ruled in favor of Lambert, based on new evidence.
+Claude Zidi was ordered to pay Lambert US$15 million (his total profit percentage for the box office receipts of True Lies).
+Cameron was not held liable for damages, as the Court ruled he had purchased the film rights to La Totale! in good faith.

 Home media

-True Lies was released on VHS on January 10, 1995 and on LaserDisc a month later on February 8.
+True Lies was released on VHS on January 10, 1995, and on LaserDisc a month later on February 8.
 It was the second LaserDisc release to feature a Dolby Digital AC-3 track, after Clear and Present Danger.
 On August 20, 1996, the film was released on a THX certified Widescreen Series VHS release, along with Speed, The Abyss and The Last of the Mohicans.
 It was then released on DVD on May 25, 1999.
-A high definition version was released on D-Theater in 2003.
-The film is currently unavailable for digital purchase.
-In 2018, James Cameron stated that a new transfer for Blu-ray has been completed, but he hasn't found time to review it.
+A high-definition version was released on D-Theater in 2003.
+In 2018, James Cameron stated that a new transfer for Blu-ray had been completed, but he hasn't found time to review it.

+Walt Disney Studios Home Entertainment released the film for purchase digitally on December 12, 2023, followed by a release on Blu-ray and Ultra HD Blu-ray on March 12, 2024.
+This release, along with the 4K releases of Cameron's Aliens and The Abyss, have received criticism for the quality of their A.I. upscaling.